-And thus, Harold’s Kitchen and Bar was born.
+And thus, Harold’s Kitchen & Bar was born.

 Around noon each day, as well as Friday night for dinner, Harold made his way from Gilmore Gardens in his scooter to his namesake restaurant, Harold’s Bistro and Bar, located at the Sheraton Vancouver Airport Hotel.
 He’d arrive impeccably dressed in a suit and tie, ready to take his seat at his usual table.
 He did this every day for over 30 years.

-“His absence will be felt deeply by our associates and guests and we will miss his friendly laugh and warm smile every day,” said Steve Veinot, general manager at the Sheraton Vancouver Airport.
-“His memory will live on in our restaurant name, his special table and commemorative plaque, the dishes named after him and most of all, the stories from our associates.”
+“His absence will be felt deeply by our associates and guests and we will miss his friendly laugh and warm smile every day,” said Steve Veinot, General Manager at the Sheraton Vancouver Airport Hotel.
+“His memory will live on in our restaurant name, his special table and commemorative plaque, the dishes named after him, and most of all, the stories from our associates.”